CityOfPhiladelphia/phila-ui/docs/content/en/components/MobileNav.md

 <mobile-nav :links="myMobileNavLink" />
 ```

 Or the links can be added using the default slot.
-The default slot accepts an unodered list of links.
+The default slot accepts an unordered list of links.

 ```html
 <mobile-nav>